Tools4everBV/HelloID-Conn-SA-Sync-EXO-SharedMailbox-FullAccess-Users-To-ResourceOwner-Groupmemberships/README.md

 #### Configuring App Permissions
 The [Microsoft Graph documentation](https://docs.microsoft.com/en-us/graph) provides details on which permission are required for each permission type.

-* To assign your application the right permissions, navigate to **Azure Portal > Azure Active Directory > App Registrations**.
+* To assign your application the right permissions, navigate to **Microsoft Entra Portal > Microsoft Entra ID > App Registrations**.
 * Select the application we created before, and select “**API Permissions**” or “**View API Permissions**”.
 * To assign a new permission to your application, click the “**Add a permission**” button.
 * From the “**Request API Permissions**” screen click “**Office 365 Exchange Online**”.